List of Alfred Hitchcock Presents (1985 TV series) episodes

-The following is a list of episodes from the 1985–1989 television series Alfred Hitchcock Presents, which was a revival of the original 1955–1962 series of the same name.
-The new series lasted only one season on NBC.
-NBC cancelled it, but it was then produced for three more years by USA Network.
+The following is a list of episodes for the American television anthology series Alfred Hitchcock Presents, which was a revival of the original American television anthology series of the same name.
+The new series lasted only one season on NBC; NBC cancelled it, but it was then produced for three more years by USA Network.
+A total of 76 episodes were produced, spanning four seasons.